Evaluating Illinois’ Top MPH Programs

 There are many factors to consider when choosing an MPH program.
 These include accreditation, curriculum breadth, faculty expertise, and partnerships with local health agencies.

-If you do a quick search on CEPH’s website, you’ll see that there is an abundance of unique MPH programs.
-Click on these program’s websites and examine the breadth of curriculum offerings.
-Many will have similar core public health courses, but there are also unique MPH program offerings such as the robust Global Health Program at the University of Illinois Chicago and the ability to simultaneously receive an MPH and a public health graduate certificate at Benedictine University.
-If you have a specific public health interest, click on the Concentration tab and filter by your interest to see which schools tailor their curriculum to your specific interest.
-Open the different programs up in separate windows to compare their curriculums and identify the best fit for you.
+If you do a quick search on CEPH’s website, you’ll see that there are a number of unique graduate public health programs.
+Many will have similar core public health courses, but there are also unique MPH program offerings, such as the robust Global Health Program at the University of Illinois Chicago, and the ability to simultaneously receive an MPH and a public health graduate certificate at Benedictine University.
+If you already know your area of interest, use CEPH’s search tools to filter by concentration and compare course structures side by side to find your ideal fit.

 • Faculty Expertise:

-Attending graduate school will open your network to all of the partnerships your school has to offer.
-Take a look at current students’ internships and alumni’s job placement.
-This will give you a sense of the standing partnerships your school helps cultivate.
-For example, Northwestern University is an academic medical institution.
+Strong connections to public health agencies, hospitals, and nonprofit organizations enhance the educational experience.
+For instance, Northwestern University is an academic medical institution.
 If you are interested in health administration, this MPH program could be a great fit for you.
 DePaul University has partnerships with local government agencies where students can gain real-world public health experience.
 If you are interested in working for the government, this is a great option.

 Profiles of 10 MPH Programs in Illinois